adarraji/blog-app-firebase/README.md

 # React Blog App

 Blog application using React.

+You can see the website [here](https://blog-app-firebase.netlify.app/)

 You can find the Node.js/PostgreSQL REST API backend [here](https://github.com/adarraji/blog-app-api-firebase)

 On the home page all posts are fetched from PostgreSQL database.